 Insider tip: Use the right tools to maximize your response rate.

-You need a good CRM system for communications and plain old Google Sheets to keep track of your outreach efforts.
-A social collaboration tool will also help streamline communication for your marketing teams.
+You need a good small business CRM system for communications and plain old Google Sheets to keep track of your outreach efforts.
+A social collaboration tool or VoIP phone service will also help streamline communication for your marketing teams.

 If you need more help in your influencer campaign, let’s schedule a free strategy call, and we’ll optimize all your marketing efforts.